TomOShanter1/SuggestionApp/README.md

 # SuggestionApp
 Building a Suggestion Site App with MongoDB

-From the YouTube Serious by Tim Corey.
+From the YouTube Series by Tim Corey.